Tax planning

 Capital Gains Tax

-In 2023/24, you are allowed to earn up to £6,000 in profit on certain assets before Capital Gains Tax (CGT) is charged.
-In 2024/25 it drops to £3,000, meaning you may be more liable to CGT.
-In 2023/24, CGT is typically charged at between 10 % and 28% depending on the type of asset you have sold, and your marginal rate of tax.
+In 2024/25, you’re allowed to earn up to £3,000 in profit on certain assets before Capital Gains Tax (CGT) is charged.
+CGT is typically charged at between 24 % and 28% depending on the type of asset you have sold, and your marginal rate of tax.

 We could help you understand ways that you may be able to reduce your exposure to the tax, which may include carrying forward losses from previous years.
 Alternatively, you may want to consider increasing your pension contributions or investing in a Stocks and Shares ISA, as pensions and ISAs are not liable to CGT.